LEBOUCHER33/DL_projects/README.md

-## Installation

-### Setting up the Working Environment
+## Setting up the Working Environment

-#### 1- local environment
+### 1- local environment

-1- Download dependencies : retrieve the required libraries (compiled PyPI packages) from the internet into a dedicated folder
+1- Download dependencies : retrieve the required libraries (compiled PyPI packages) from the internet into a dedicated local folder

-2- Transfer files : store the downloaded packages in a local folder

-3- Create a virtual environment : initialize a Python virtual environment
+2- Create and initalize a Python virtual environment

-4- Install dependencies: Install all libraries from the local folder
+4- Install dependencies from the local folder

-#### 2- Remote Supercomputer Environment
+### 2- Remote Supercomputer Environment

 1- Transfer packages: Copy the folder containing the compiled PyPI packages to the supercomputer’s storage